B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 They are putting up new street signs.

-Tell her I’ll call back in a few minutes.
+Tell her I’ll ring back in a few minutes.

-Either ring back or ask callers to ring back at a specified time and make sure you do it.
+Either ring back or ask callers to ring back at a specified time.

 Let me ring up my mother to ask her for the recipe.

-Whenever I’m depressed, he goes and gets the phone,’ she explained, `so that I can ring up a friend.
+Whenever I’m depressed, he goes and gets the phone so that I can ring up a friend.

-She desperately wanted to hold her son again, but after hours of waiting, she had run out of time.
+She desperately wanted to hold her son again, but she had run out of time.

 Luck that can last indefinitely or run out at any time.